Rainer Koch: Professional career

 Koch completed his schooling at Wilhelmsgymnasium Munich and then did his military service.
-From 1979 to 1984 he studied law at the Ludwig Maximilian University of Munich.
+From 1979 to 1984 he studied law at LMU Munich.
 After receiving his doctorate, he worked in the Bavarian judicature.
 After working in various local courts, he worked for three years at the Saxonian University of Applied Sciences of Administration in Meissen.
 Koch was the deputy head of the IT authority of the Bavarian justice for several years.
 Since 2008, Koch has been a judge at the Oberlandesgericht Munich.
 Because of his diverse obligations as a sports official, he converted to a part-time job.

 Sporting career

 Bavarian Football Association

 In his youth, Koch played football for the Kirchheimer SC and for the TSV Poing.
 From 1977 to 1980, Koch was coach of the D and C junior teams from Kirchheimer SC.
 Also in Kirchheim, Koch took over head of the youth department from 1989-1990.
 Starting in 1975, he was a referee at the Bavarian Football Association (Bayerischer Fußball-Verband, BFV).
-Up to 1986, Koch refereed nearly 1,000 football matches, including some in the Bayernliga, which was then the third highest league in Germany.
+Up to 1986, Koch refereed nearly 1,000 football matches, including some in the Bayernliga, which was then the third-highest league in Germany.
 From 1987 to 1989 he was an official referee observer.
 He also coached the A youth team of Falke Markt Schwaben.
 Koch acquired the coaching license B in 1982.

 At the age of 24, in 1982, he was an observer in the referee committee of the football district of Munich, which he held until 1986.
 After a work-related break, Koch returned again in 1990 to the BFV and became chairman of the Jugend-Sportgericht (Youth Sport Court) in the district of Upper Bavaria.
 After six years he was assessor in the association sports court, the leading sports court in the BFV, which he chaired from 1998 until 2004.
 In November 2004, Koch was unanimously elected President of the Bavarian Football Association.
 As president, he visited the district and regional days in BFV, promoted the efforts against match fixing, and strengthened the lower divisions in the association.
 In the following BFV general meetings in 2006, 2010 and 2014 Koch was unanimously re-elected.